ARK Investment Management LLC Sells 22,210 Shares of HP Inc. (NYSE:HPQ)

 HP Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 4th.
-Stockholders of record on Wednesday, December 14th will be paid a dividend of $0.2625 per share.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, January 4th.
+Shareholders of record on Wednesday, December 14th will be paid a $0.2625 dividend.
+This represents a $1.05 annualized dividend and a yield of 3.94%.
+This is an increase from HP’s previous quarterly dividend of $0.25.
 The ex-dividend date of this dividend is Tuesday, December 13th.
-This is an increase from HP’s previous quarterly dividend of $0.25.
-This represents a $1.05 dividend on an annualized basis and a dividend yield of 3.94%.
-HP’s dividend payout ratio (DPR) is currently 34.88%.
+HP’s dividend payout ratio (DPR) is 34.88%.

-A number of brokerages recently commented on HPQ.
-UBS Group set a $30.00 price target on shares of HP in a report on Thursday, November 24th.
-Loop Capital downgraded shares of HP from a “buy” rating to a “hold” rating and lowered their price target for the company from $50.00 to $29.00 in a report on Thursday, September 1st.
-Cowen lowered their price target on shares of HP from $38.00 to $30.00 and set a “market perform” rating for the company in a report on Wednesday, August 31st.
-Cfra set a $31.00 price objective on shares of HP in a research report on Thursday, November 24th.
-Finally, Morgan Stanley reduced their price objective on shares of HP from $28.00 to $24.00 and set an “underweight” rating on the stock in a research report on Monday, October 17th.
-Four analysts have rated the stock with a sell rating, nine have issued a hold rating and one has assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $29.67.
+A number of research firms recently weighed in on HPQ.
+Wells Fargo & Company reduced their price objective on shares of HP from $30.00 to $25.00 and set an “underweight” rating on the stock in a research report on Wednesday, August 31st.
+UBS Group set a $30.00 price objective on shares of HP in a research report on Thursday, November 24th.
+Morgan Stanley reduced their price objective on shares of HP from $28.00 to $24.00 and set an “underweight” rating on the stock in a research report on Monday, October 17th.
+Credit Suisse Group lowered shares of HP from an “outperform” rating to a “neutral” rating and set a $33.00 price objective on the stock. in a research report on Friday, November 18th.
+Finally, Bank of America reduced their price objective on shares of HP from $30.00 to $27.00 and set an “underperform” rating on the stock in a research report on Friday, November 18th.
+Four analysts have rated the stock with a sell rating, nine have given a hold rating and one has issued a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $29.67.

 HP Profile